Paul Baker

 Year Opened: 1905 Capacity: 3,000

-A Great Fitt
+A Great Fitt for Ten Years

 The Bravehearts joined the Futures Collegiate Baseball League in 2014.
-The team instantly came one of the more successful teams in the circuit, annually leading the league in attendance by a wide margin and winning championships in 2014, 2015, 2018 and 2019.
-The Bravehearts have reached the Championship Round in each of their first seven seasons in the Futures League.
+The team instantly became one of the more successful teams in the circuit, annually leading the league in attendance by a wide margin and winning championships in 2014, 2015, 2018 and 2019.

-Food & Beverage 4
+Food & Beverage 5

 For a small ballpark like Fitton Field, there is a really good variety of food items available at a Bravehearts game.
 Concessions are sold out of a stand on the first base side of the ballpark near the entrance.

-Fans looking for a more unique item will find grilled chicken Caesar salads on the menu and on Thursday, Friday and Saturday games, lobster rolls.
-Portable carts serve up fried dough and the largest, freshest servings of cotton candy this writer has ever seen in a ballpark.
+Fans looking for a more unique item will find grilled chicken Caesar salads on the menu and on Friday and Saturday games, lobster rolls.
+Portable carts serve up fried dough and some of the largest, freshest servings of cotton candy this writer has ever seen in a ballpark.
 An ice cream truck sets up shop behind home plate serving assorted treats.

-Atmosphere 3
+Atmosphere 4

 While most summer leagues in New England tend to put on a minimal show and let the game itself be the focus, teams in the Futures League tend to present the game in a fashion similar to their minor league counterparts.
 The Bravehearts are no exception, with lots of distractions presented throughout the game geared towards the younger fans in attendance.